Do Blackmailers Follow Through? (And What to Expect)

 • Online blackmail is an organized crime (almost always).

-• The blackmailers are anonymous, though I've heard from many clients that the Philippine scammers will show their face if you are brave enough to answer a video call with them.
-Nonetheless, they are practically anonymous.
+• The blackmailers are anonymous, though a handful of my clients told me that the Philippine scammers will show their face if you are brave enough to answer a video call with them.
+Nonetheless, they are practically anonymous because they are in another country.

 • The scammers work in groups (almost always).

-• The scammers will do anything to get your money.
+• The scammers lie about everything and will do anything to get your money.

 With that said: